tjme/opinionate/templates/primevue/README~.md

 Work in progress:

-- Switchboard accordion is useful for testing, but not really production use
 - linking fields/columns not yet covered (e.g. counts of related)
-- Add proper form validation
-- There could be more error checking
-- Subscription (and/or use of observables) is missing
-- CSV import is missing
+- Switchboard accordion can be useful for testing, but maybe not for production